 Contact: Marisa Lewis, 202-821-1694, firstname.lastname@example.org

-SAN ANTONIO (November 18, 2019) — In recognition of his efforts to advance effective regulation internationally, the National Association of Regulatory Utility Commissioners honored Andrew O. Melnykovych of the Kentucky Public Service Commission with the 2019 Terry Barnich Award at the Association’s 131st Annual Meeting and Education Conference.
+WASHINGTON (November 14, 2022) — In recognition of his efforts to advance effective regulation internationally, the National Association of Regulatory Utility Commissioners honored Dan Scripps, chairman of the Michigan Public Service Commission, with the 2022 Terry Barnich Award at the Association’s 134th Annual Meeting and Education Conference.

 The prestigious award recognizes state commissioners and staff who promote international cooperation among utility regulators and the development of professional regulation.
-The award is named in honor of former Chairman of the Illinois Commerce Commission (1989 to 1992) Terrence "Terry" Barnich.
+The award is named in honor of former chairman of the Illinois Commerce Commission Terrence "Terry" Barnich, who served as chairman from 1989 to 1992.
 He was killed on Memorial Day, May 25, 2009, while working as the deputy director of the State Department office overseeing U.S. reconstruction projects in Iraq.
 The Terry Barnich Award is the highest honor bestowed by NARUC’s Committee on International Relations.

-To learn more about the award, visit naruc.org/barnichaward/.
+To learn more about the award, visit www.naruc.org/barnichaward.

 NARUC is a non-profit organization founded in 1889 whose members include the governmental agencies that are engaged in the regulation of utilities and carriers in the fifty states, the District of Columbia, Puerto Rico and the Virgin Islands.
 NARUC’s member agencies regulate telecommunications, energy, and water utilities.
 NARUC represents the interests of state public utility commissions before the three branches of the federal government.